AstraZeneca PLC – Annual report – 31 December 2024

 Inclusion and diversity

 The Board views all aspects of diversity among Board members as important considerations when reviewing its composition.
-The Board also aims to maintain a balance in terms of the range of experience and skills of individual Board members, which includes relevant international business, pharmaceutical industry and financial experience, and appropriate scientific and regulatory knowledge.
-The biographies of Board members set out on pages 80 and 81 give more information about current Directors in this respect.
+The Board aims to maintain a balance in terms of the range of experience and skills of individual Board members, which includes relevant international business, pharmaceutical industry, sustainability, and financial experience, and appropriate scientific and regulatory knowledge.
+The biographies of current Directors are set out on pages 88 and 89.

-The Board has adopted an Inclusion and Diversity Policy (the Policy), which is applicable to the Board and its Committees.
-The Policy reinforces the Board’s ongoing commitment to all aspects of diversity and to fostering an inclusive environment in which each Director feels valued and respected.
-Although the Board appoints candidates primarily based on merit and the relevance of their background and experience, measured against objective criteria, it recognises that an effective Board, with a broad strategic perspective, requires diversity.
-The Policy provides a commitment to use at least one professional search firm that has signed up to the ‘Voluntary Code of Conduct for Executive Search Firms’, to help recruit Directors from a broad, qualified group of candidates, to increase diversity of thinking and perspective.
-The Board’s approach to inclusion and diversity continues to yield successful results.
+The Board’s Inclusion and Diversity Policy (the Policy), which is applicable to the Board and its Committees, reinforces the Board’s ongoing commitment to all aspects of diversity and to fostering an inclusive environment in which each Director feels valued and respected.
+Although the Board appoints candidates using objective criteria, primarily based on merit and relevant experience, it recognises that an effective Board requires diversity.
+To help recruit Directors from a broad, qualified group of candidates, the Policy requires the use of at least one professional search firm that has signed up to the ‘Voluntary Code of Conduct for Executive Search Firms’, which the Company has complied with in 2024.

 The Board’s Inclusion and Diversity Policy can be read in full on our website, www.astrazeneca.com.